Ri-Dearg/horizon-photo/README.md

 - Had difficulty creating a transition that scaled the image, but did not immedteately clip the image beside it on the "ease-out" phase eve when using the z-index.
 Solved by creating a keyframe animation using the z-index.
 - Had to stop the animation from expanding the page width on mobile devices.
 Set overflow-x to hidden on the body element.
 - Newsletter form had unusual positioning on small desktop sizes.
 Had to change style so it is a responsive inline form.
 - The layout of the gallery had uneven spaces at the end due to using a free template.
 I changed the display property of the gallery to flex and created div flex-columns inside flexbox that wrapped different pictures per column.
 I then auto aligned them vertically for a more even spacing between content.
+This also creates a much nicer aesthetic and better use of the modal on smaller device screens.

 ## Deployment